-5.2.
-Ensure that all tenants are aware of the mail forwarding arrangements in place not less than 14 days before the end of the tenancy.
+Ensure that all tenants are aware of the mail 5.2. forwarding arrangements in place no less than 14 days before the end of the tenancy.
 If no forwarding service is offered this must be made explicitly clear.

 Purpose of clause: So tenants know what arrangements they need to make in order that they continue receiving mail.